 The financial statements of the Company's foreign subsidiaries are translated in accordance with ASC 830, Foreign Currency Matters.
 The U.S. Dollar is the functional currency of the Company's subsidiaries and the Company's reporting currency.
 Monetary assets and liabilities are re-measured into U.S. Dollars at the applicable period end exchange rate.
 Sales and operating expenses are re-measured at average exchange rates in effect during each period.
-Gains or losses resulting from foreign currency transactions are included in net income (loss) and are insignificant for each of the three years ended December 31, 2020.
-The effect of exchange rate changes on cash and cash equivalents was insignificant for each of the three years ended December 31, 2020.
+Gains or losses resulting from foreign currency transactions are included in net income (loss) are \$1.8 million in the year ended December 31, 2021 and were insignificant for each of the two years ended December 31, 2020.
+The effect of exchange rate changes on cash and cash equivalents was insignificant for each of the three years ended December 31, 2021.